Dog Bite Lawyer

-If you or someone you love has been the victim of a dog bite (or attempted dog bite), contact the skilled Chicago dog bite attorneys at Ankin Law Offices, LLC to schedule a free consultation to discuss a possible personal injury lawsuit.
+If you or someone you love has been the victim of a dog bite (or attempted dog bite), contact the skilled Chicago dog bite attorneys at Ankin Law, LLC to schedule a free consultation to discuss a possible personal injury lawsuit.

 Request a FREE Case Evaluation

 Under Illinois law, an owner of a dog may be liable for damages and injuries that result when an unprovoked dog bites or attacks a person and injures the person.
 The owner of the dog may be liable for injuries and damages even if the dog does not actually bite the victim, but merely attempts to attack the person.
 Under the Illinois Animal Control Act, victims of dog bites and other animal attacks may be entitled to compensation for medical expenses, pain and suffering, lost wages and property damage.

 In some states, if the dog has never before bitten or attacked anyone, the owner may be protected from liability the first time the dog bites someone.
 Once the dog has bitten someone, however, the owner is no longer protected from liability and he or she may be liable for any future bites or attacks.

 Victims of dog bites and other animal attacks are not always entitled to compensation for their injuries.
 The dog owner may assert certain defenses such as: